MAGICS-LAB/UHop/README.md

 If you have downloaded the dataset already, please see `data_utils.py` to setup the corresponding directory.

 `python3 deep_ViH.py --data tiny_imagenet --datasize 60000 --n_class 200 --init_lr 0.0001 --batch_size 1024`

+## Citation

+If you find our paper useful, please consider citing our work: